gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 Evolving our mentality and approach means realizing everyone starting from scratch is **not scalable**.
 Ask yourself how you can change the way you collaborate across services, programs, and PEOs today.

 Below are a few strategies acquisitions teams may use when building their DevOps teams.
-Release 3 will discuss in more detail.
+Module 3 will discuss in more detail.

 ###DIGITAL SERVICES DEVELOPERS - (ORGANIC)